New and Changed Information

 Step 4 |

-Locate the Settings link to the right of the Device Connector heading and click the Settings link.
-The Settings page appears, with the General tab selected by default.
+Click the Settings link to the far right of the Device Connector heading.
+The Settings page appears with the General tab selected by default.

 ||